 OM (Orbis Magnetic) microphones are the active pickups designed especially for handpans and tongue drums.
-OM pickups are very useful for gigs, life performance, when it is hard to use condencer microphones or other studio equipment.
-But also you can use them in studio environtment or at home, for recording or just for fun.
+OM pickups are very useful for gigs, live performance, when it is hard to use condencer microphones or other studio equipment.
+But also you can use them in studio environment or at home, for recording or just for fun.
 Almost all handpans and tongue drums on the market are made of the magnetic steel and you can easily use OM pickups with any instrument of such type.
 Some instruments (such as Guda Coin or Guda Ortus) are build of brass and aluminum (which are non-magnetic metals), however manufacturer equips these models with built-in magnets so you can easily mount OM pickups on Coin or Ortus.

 Main features of OM microphones (pickups)

 What do all these features?
 Let us explain the terminology.

 Active – this means that the pickup needs external source of power.
 This feature give wider frequency range, greater noise immunity and the ability to work without losses and interference on long lines.
 In few words, active pickups have more clear and honest sound and have better overall output without signal loss.
 OM microphones need 48 V phantom power - this is standard voltage used for powering up the professional equipment, such as studio microphones and else.

 Balanced output – Om pickups have balanced (known also like XLR) outputs.
 First of all XLR jacks allow using external power (so we have no need to install the battery inside the pickup).
 Also, balanced connection allows using of longer cables - up to 50 m without extra noise.
 Well, the length of OM cables is only 2,5 but we can make longer cables by order or you can use special expanders if needed.
 And finally such kind of jacks is more reliable.

 Aluminum body is more durable than plastic and has even more essential feature – it shields the pickup electronics and protects against electromagnetic interference.